 ‘Take a bite out of summer’

 Ozark Sharks is a 2016 American action horror feature film directed by Misty Talley (Zombie Shark aka Shark Island; editor of Ghost Shark and Arachnoquake) from a screenplay by Marcy Holland and Greg Mitchell (SnakeHead Swamp) for Fable House Films.
-It was previously known as Ozark Shark and Summer Shark Attack.

 The movie stars Laura Cayouette (Flight of the Living Dead; Pulse 2 and 3), Dave Davis (Ghost Shark; SnakeHead Swamp), Allisyn Ashley Arm (Little Reaper), Michael Papajohn, Ashton Leigh, Thomas Francis Murphy, Terence Rosemore, Ross Britz.